 9. You can get by in English.

 Menus at most of the restaurants we visited were written in both Portuguese and English, and nearly everyone we encountered in restaurants and grocery stores spoke English (and spoke it very well in most cases).
 The signs are generally only in Portuguese, but you can make some sense of them with knowledge of French or Spanish.

 We did encounter a few people who spoke little to no English, and as always, it would have been really nice to be able to speak to them more.
 But for non-Portuguese speakers, the Azores can still easily be visited.

 We were a little nervous about how a week in Europe would hit our budget, but for the most part, the Azores turned out to be surprisingly cheap, especially in comparison to mainland Europe.
 In fact, we questioned our restaurant bills more than once, certain that at least one item must have been left off.

 We found appetizers for under five Euros and entrées for under ten, and I even ordered cheese toast for €0.80 at one café.
 And bottles of wine?
 Often six Euros or less at the grocery stores.

-With the Euro currently at $1.08 to the U.S. dollar, the Azores is an especially good destination for Americans right now.
-And with four-hour flights from Boston on SATA International, the Azores’ budget airline, what’s stopping you?
+With the Euro currently at $1.16 to the U.S. dollar, the Azores is an especially good destination for Americans right now.
+And with five-hour flights direct from Boston on Azores Airlines – and the option to add a stopover on any trans-Atlantic trip – what’s stopping you?

 Note that we only visited São Miguel, so our experiences are not necessarily representative of the other eight islands that make up the Azores.